• Skip to main content

 4. Defer

-If you can’t delete the email, can’t do the work now and can’t delegate it, then the fourth option is to clearly define the next step and defer it to another time.
+If you can’t delete the email, can’t do the work now and can’t delegate it, then defer the work to another time.

-Whilst this can seem common sense, many people don’t have a system for deferring the work embedded in emails.
-Rather, they leave the email in their inbox, hoping that the visual cue of seeing the email will remind them to action it at the appropriate time.
-This makes prioritisation challenging as the inbox doesn’t allow a complete view of all your to-do items.
-You are also more likely to be distracted if working via your inbox (think about how distracting incoming email is) rather than working from a separate to-do list.
+Whilst this may seem common sense, many people don’t have a system for deferring the work embedded in emails.
+Rather, they leave the email in their inbox.
+They hope that the seemingly practical habit of visual cueing will remind them to action it when needed.

 Game changer for managing emails

-For example, you receive an email from a colleague thanking you for you sending them a link to a book you were discussing.
-Your initial response is to keep this email in your inbox because seeing the book’s title reminds you that you’d like to review the book’s online resources section.
+For example, you receive an email thanking you for sharing a link to a book.
+Your initial response is to leave this email in your inbox.
+It’s not urgent, and seeing the email reminds you that you’d like to review the book’s online resources section.
+However, leaving the email in your inbox ultimately costs you time and energy.
+In a week, you will have re-read the email several times, eventually re-reading the entire trail to remember why you’ve kept it.
+It’s much better to discipline yourself to immediately:

 Footer